GOTI PTY LTD TERMS AND CONDITIONS

 -

-otherwise, arising in connection with the performance or contemplated performance of these Terms and Conditions shall be limited to the total Fees paid for the Software during the 12 months immediately preceding the date on which the claim arose.
+(b) our total aggregate liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of these Terms and Conditions shall be limited to the total Fees paid for the Software during the 12 months immediately preceding the date on which the claim arose.

 -